AMWA-TV/is-11/docs/Behaviour - Client Side.md

 ## Active Constraints of Sender

 An NMOS Controller manages stream compatibility using the Active Constraints of the Sender.
-The Active Constraints of the Sender are expressed as Constraint Sets that restrict the stream the Sender can transmit.
+The Active Constraints of the Sender are expressed as [BCP-004-01][] Constraint Sets that restrict the stream the Sender can transmit.
-The Controller MAY build these Constraint Sets from the Receiver Capabilities of one or more Receivers.

 ### Building the Constraint Sets

+The Controller MAY build these Constraint Sets by processing the Receiver Capabilities of one or more Receivers, or directly to represent User requirements.

-The NMOS Controller MUST `GET /constraints/supported` from the Sender, MUST collect Receiver Capabilities from the Receivers and process them to build Constraint Sets satisfying all (by default) or some (depending on User preferences) of the Receivers, using Parameter Constraints supported by the Sender.
+The Controller MUST `GET /constraints/supported` from the Sender to determine the supported Parameter Constraints.
-If the Sender does not support all the Parameter Constraints used in the Receiver Capabilities, the NMOS Controller SHOULD inform the User about it.
+If the Sender does not support all the Parameter Constraints needed to express the User requirements or used in the Receiver Capabilities, the Controller SHOULD inform the User about it.

+Constraint Sets built from Receiver Capabilities SHOULD represent a consensus among the Receivers, satisfying all (by default) or some (depending on User preferences) of the Receivers.
-If the processing of the Receiver Capabilities results in no Constraint Sets, the NMOS Controller SHOULD inform the User that all of the chosen Receivers cannot be satisfied at the same time.
+If the Controller cannot build any Constraint Sets that represent a consensus, the Controller SHOULD inform the User that not all of the chosen Receivers can be satisfied at the same time.

-Constraint Sets built from the Receiver Capabilities SHOULD represent a consensus among the Receivers.

-For example, there are Receiver A, Receiver B, Receiver C with equal Receiver Capabilities consisting of Constraint Sets 1, 2, 3, 4, 5 and Receiver D with Constraint Sets 2, 3, 4, 5 and 6 which is incompatible with the previous ones.
+For example, there are Receiver A, Receiver B, Receiver C with equal Receiver Capabilities consisting of Constraint Sets 1, 2, 3, 4, 5 and Receiver D with Constraint Sets 2, 3, 4, 5, and 6 which is incompatible with the previous ones.
-In this case the consensus is Constraint Sets 2, 3, 4, 5 which are common for all the four Receivers.
+In this case the consensus is Constraint Sets 2, 3, 4, 5 which are common for all four Receivers.

 The Controller MAY allow the User to control how the consensus is obtained, providing preferences to the Controller among the Receivers and the Constraint Sets of each Receiver and criteria about the size of the consensus.

 The `urn:x-nmos:cap:meta:preference` property in Constraint Sets of Receiver Capabilities indicates relative preference between Constraint Sets of that Receiver.